Aphasia: Severity

 The severity of the type of aphasia varies depending on the size of the stroke.
 However, there is much variance between how often one type of severity occurs in certain types of aphasia.
 For instance, any type of aphasia can range from mild to profound.
 Regardless of the severity of aphasia, people can make improvements due to spontaneous recovery and treatment in the acute stages of recovery.
 Additionally, while most studies propose that the greatest outcomes occur in people with severe aphasia when treatment is provided in the acute stages of recovery, Robey (1998) also found that those with severe aphasia are capable of making strong language gains in the chronic stage of recovery as well.
 This finding implies that persons with aphasia have the potential to have functional outcomes regardless of how severe their aphasia may be.
 While there is no distinct pattern of the outcomes of aphasia based on severity alone, global aphasia typically makes functional language gains, but may be gradual since global aphasia affects many language areas.

-Cognitive deficits in aphasia

-While aphasia has traditionally been described in terms of language deficits, there is increasing evidence that many people with aphasia commonly experience co-occurring non-linguistic cognitive deficits in areas such as attention, memory, executive functions and learning.
-By some accounts, cognitive deficits, such as attention and working memory constitute the underlying cause of language impairment in people with aphasia.
-Others suggest that cognitive deficits often co-occur but are comparable to cognitive deficits in stroke patients without aphasia and reflect general brain dysfunction following injury.
-The degree to which deficits in attention and other cognitive domains underlie language deficits in aphasia is still unclear.